 To put it short and sweet: If a patient’s unhappy, make it snappy.

 Speaking of short and sweet, make sure your response gets to the point while also specifically focusing on the reviewer’s concerns.
-Immediately let the reviewer know they are being heard.
+Make sure you’re responding immediately to let the reviewer know they are being heard.
 Preset or canned messages will not do the trick and might even convey a lack of respect for the reviewer’s experience or opinions.

-Here’s a quick how-to list when writing your response:
+Here’s a quick how-to list when responding to reviews:

-When communicating with patients, keep in mind that you must not admit fault or ignore HIPAA guidelines.
+When responding to patients, keep in mind that you must not admit fault or ignore HIPAA guidelines.

 Admitting fault or apologizing for treatment, care, or a diagnosis can be construed as malpractice.
 Be sincere and helpful, of course, but stick to assuring unhappy patients that you aim to remedy a situation.